 Post surveys of your archives.
 Every once in a while, you can post surveys of your archives.
 These posts can be pure retrospectives, providing a selection of links of your best older work to new readers.
 These are often great posts for the end of the year, or for filling space while you’re on a vacation from your blog.

 If you’re using WordPress, try out the related entries plugin.
 This plugin automatically finds posts potentially related to your current post and appends them, giving your readers quick links to additional writings in your blog similar to the topic at hand.
 This is very good if your site is full of content-heavy posts, as the tool will automatically find supplemental content (and potential page views) for every post you make.

 Maintain a “greatest hits” section of your site.
 Keep a brief list of some of the most popular posts on your site and link to this archive on every page.
 This allows every casual reader to your site to quickly find some of your best work.
 Keep the list short, though, or else you may overload the attention span of casual visitors and they won’t visit anything at all.

 Don’t replace new content with old content.
 Some blogs figure out that leveraging your archives can be an easy way to generate post counts, so they load up their site pointing to old posts all of the time.
 After a while, it becomes really clear to the audience that these blogs have nothing new to say.
 In short, leverage your archives, but don’t lean on your archives.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Search Engine Optimization Doesn’t Matter, or back to the previous one, Guide Your Users.